-Lincoln Financial Advisors is a broker-dealer and investment advisor company that operates as a subsidiary of Lincoln National Corporation (NYSE: LNC) and its affiliates.
+Lincoln Financial Advisors is a broker-dealer and investment adviser company that operates as a subsidiary of Lincoln National Corporation (NYSE: LNC) and its affiliates.
 Established in 1905, Lincoln Financial offers financial products and services such as annuities, individual and group retirement plans, life insurance and long-term care protection, and group benefits.
 Lincoln Financial is headquartered in Radnor, PA.

 A securities brokerage firm licensed by FINRA, Lincoln Financial Advisors has a legal duty to supervise its brokers and its brokers’ recommendations to clients to ensure compliance with and prevent violations of the rules of the security industry.
 When an individual broker is negligent or acts in an unlawful manner against the interests of the client and that client suffers damages as a result of such wrongdoing, the firm may be held liable for the investor’s losses.

 Though it is a historically well-known firm, Lincoln Financial Network is not beyond the reach of securities litigation attorneys.
 Meyer Wilson has the resources and skill to successfully conduct claims against Lincoln and firms like it because our investment loss lawyers practice exclusively in the area of securities fraud.
 Our attorneys develop detailed investigations that form the foundation of aggressive and successful claims.
 Our firm has reclaimed hundreds of millions of dollars for our clients in federal courts, state courts, and in arbitration with the Financial Industry Regulatory Authority, the American Arbitration Association, and privately.
 Our securities fraud lawyers even represent international clients against FINRA-licensed U.S. firms.